 You may see your insurance fees double or triple after the offense.
 Some companies may not want to cover you at all.
 Over time, however, this number will go down.
 It may take several years, but if you can prove that you’re working to be a better driver, your insurance will eventually come down.

 A DUI arrest can adversely affect the perception that people have of you.
-Even if you’re not convicted, the fact that you were arrest for driving drunk may cause your employer or co-workers to think less of you.
+Even if you’re not convicted, the fact that you were arrested for driving drunk may cause your employer or co-workers to think less of you.
 In some cities, DUI arrests are publicized in local media.
 This can permanently tarnish your reputation.

 If your reputation is stained by the conviction, don’t give it too much thought.
 At this point in your post-DUI life, you have bigger things to worry about.
 It might hurt your feelings to know that people see you as a drunk driver, but don’t worry.
 It’s time to focus on rebuilding your life, clearing your record and maintaining your sobriety.